DS-100/textbook/notebooks/ch14/bias_random_vars.md

 2) \text{ For all } x \in \mathbb{X}, 0 \leq \mathbb{P}(X = x) \leq 1
 $$

-The first rule states that the probabilities for all possible values of $ X $ sum to $ 1 $.
+The first rule states that the probabilities for each value of $ X $ sum to $ 1 $.

 The second rule states that each individual probability for a given value of $ X $ must be between $ 0 $ and $ 1 $.